A fabulously fun and festive sensory activity for those who don’t mind things getting a little messy – it’s Edible Glitter Finger Paint!

 - Cold water

-- Liquid food colouring in a range of colours
+- Liquid food coloring in a range of colours

 - Edible glitter (check out Amazon’s range or local specialty food stores)